 Induced and indirect impact on earnings in the State of Oklahoma from construction and operations is estimated to equal more than $713 million annually, giving a total earnings impact from annual operations and construction of $2.3 billion, of which 64 percent occurred in rural areas.

-The deadline for essay, application and other forms must be postmarked by May 31, 2018 – no exceptions.
+The deadline for essay, application and other forms has been extended and must be postmarked by July 7, 2023 – no exceptions.

 John Marley Scholarship

 “In a time of turbulence and change, it is more true than ever that knowledge is power.”
 John F. Kennedy, address at the University of California, Berkeley (March 23, 1962)

 The Oklahoma Indian Gaming Association established the John Marley Scholarship Fund in 2008 to provide educational opportunities for OIGA member employees and their families.
 The John Marley Scholarship Fund is dedicated to the search for knowledge and the provision of scholarships for eligible individuals in order to attend accredited colleges, universities and trade schools in Oklahoma or other states.

 The Fund is named for John Marley, a man instrumental in the development of the Association.
 A salesman by trade, Marley has preached the importance of education, and sharing knowledge, to Association members since its founding.
 Marley has been a vendor of everything from bingo daubers to electronic games in his more than 20 years in Oklahoma, but to many he has been much more: a friend, a counselor, and a mentor who has always put the interests of Oklahoma Indian Gaming above all else.